22. AGX Vehicle

 Enable On Initialize Transform Nodes To Wheels

 True to position/transform the track nodes to the surface of the wheels after the track has been initialized.
 When false, the routing algorithm positions are used.
+This parameter is only used in the Full-DOF Track Model.

 true